wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-extractor.md

     ![Graphical user interface, application](../media/image051.png)

-1. When the evaluation completes, you will see the “Evaluation” column fill with the words “Match” or “Mismatch,” depending one how well document phrase patterns fit model definitions.
+1. When the evaluation completes, you will see the “Evaluation” column fill with the words “Match” or “Mismatch,” depending on how well document phrase patterns fit model definitions.

     ![Graphical user interface, application](../media/image053.png)